Can XPO Logistics Inc. (XPO) Remain Competitive?

-XPO Logistics Inc. (NYSE:XPO) went down by -1.81% from its latest closing price compared to the recent 1-year high of $47.31.
-The company’s stock price has collected 1.33% of gains in the last five trading sessions.
+XPO Logistics Inc. (NYSE:XPO) went up by 8.28% from its latest closing price compared to the recent 1-year high of $47.31.
+The company’s stock price has collected 13.58% of gains in the last five trading sessions.
 The Wall Street Journal reported on 12/13/22 that Freight Brokerage RXO to Focus on Tech Investments, CFO Says

 Is It Worth Investing in XPO Logistics Inc. (NYSE :XPO) Right Now?